Mercury (element): Etymology

-The modern English name "mercury" comes from the planet Mercury.
-In medieval alchemy, the seven known metals—quicksilver, gold, silver, copper, iron, lead, and tin—were associated with the seven planets.
+The modern English name mercury comes from the planet Mercury.
+In medieval alchemy, the seven known metals—quicksilver, gold, silver, copper, iron, tin, and lead—were associated with the seven classical planets (Mercury, the sun, moon, Venus, Mars, Jupiter, and Saturn respectively).
 Quicksilver was associated with the fastest planet, which had been named after the Roman god Mercury, who was associated with speed and mobility.
-The astrological symbol for the planet became one of the alchemical symbols for the metal, and "Mercury" became an alternative name for the metal.
-Mercury is the only metal for which the alchemical planetary name survives, as it was decided it was preferable to "quicksilver" as a chemical name.
+The astrological symbol for the planet became one of the alchemical symbols for the metal, and Mercury became an alternative name for the metal.
+Mercury is the only metal for which the alchemical planetary name survives, as it was decided it was preferable to quicksilver as a chemical name.

 History

-The mercury compound known as cinnabar was recorded as a component of the red pigments in Paleolithic cave paintings of 30,000 years ago in Spain and France.

-Mercury was found in Egyptian tombs that date from 1500 BC.
+Mercury was found in Egyptian tombs that date from 1500 BC; cinnabar, the most common natural source of mercury, has been in use since the Neolithic Age.

 In China and Tibet, mercury use was thought to prolong life, heal fractures, and maintain generally good health, although it is now known that exposure to mercury vapor leads to serious adverse health effects.
 The first emperor of a unified China, Qín Shǐ Huáng Dì—allegedly buried in a tomb that contained rivers of flowing mercury on a model of the land he ruled, representative of the rivers of China—was reportedly killed by drinking a mercury and powdered jade mixture formulated by Qin alchemists intended as an elixir of immortality.
 Khumarawayh ibn Ahmad ibn Tulun, the second Tulunid ruler of Egypt (r.
 884–896), known for his extravagance and profligacy, reportedly built a basin filled with mercury, on which he would lie on top of air-filled cushions and be rocked to sleep.